LeshaTat/ia-calc/README.md

 ## Example 2.2.
 UC: Composition Theorem

-In this example we use iterative automaton UComp from [uc/ucnet.py](uc/ucnet.py), while the rest of automatons are defined alongside equivalence checks in [ex-uc-composability.py](ex-uc-composability.py).
+In this example, we use iterative automaton UComp from [uc/ucnet.py](uc/ucnet.py), while the rest of automatons are defined alongside equivalence checks in [ex-uc-composability.py](ex-uc-composability.py).

 The theorem states that if